INSIGHT-'Scary and chilling': AI surveillance takes U.S. prisons by storm | Law-Order

 And despite the emphasis on gang activity and serious crime, emails from New York show authorities have begun using Verus to get leads on more minor offenses - from using contraband cell phones to benefit fraud.
 Earlier this year, Texas awarded a contract to LEO to work with facilities dealing with a recent surge in migrants trying to cross the U.S.-Mexico border, after the governor declared a state of emergency.

-"You can see how the justification changes over time," said Daniel Schwarz, a lawyer with the American Civil Liberties Union in New York who reviewed some of the documents.
-In Suffolk County alone, Verus was used to monitor more than 2.5 million phone calls between its implementation in April 2019 and May 2020 - leading to 96 "actionable intelligence reports", according to county documents.
+"You can see how the justification changes over time," said Daniel Schwarz, a technologist with the New York Civil Liberties Union who reviewed some of the documents.
+In Suffolk County alone, Verus was used to monitoring more than 2.5 million phone calls between its implementation in April 2019 and May 2020 - leading to 96 "actionable intelligence reports", according to county documents.

 "This technology has detected and prevented inmate suicides, uncovered human trafficking, and prevented and solved violent crimes," Catalina said.
 But Krent said it was not clear whether the 96 reports justified sweeping up several million phone calls.